phoenixframework/phoenix/C_routing.md

 Phoenix defines two other pipelines by default, `:browser` and `:api`.
 The router will invoke these after it matches a route, assuming we have called `pipe_through/1` with them in the enclosing scope.

 As their names suggest, the `:browser` pipeline prepares for routes which render HTML for a browser.
-The `:api` pipeline prepares for routes which produce data for an api, for example JSON.
+The `:api` pipeline prepares for routes which produce data for an api.

 The `:browser` pipeline has four plugs: `plug :accepts, ~w(html)` which defines the request format or formats which will be accepted, `:fetch_session`, which, naturally, fetches the session data and makes it available in the connection, `:fetch_flash` which retrieves any flash messages which may have been set, and  `:protect_from_forgery`, which protects form posts from cross site forgery.

-Currently our example so far, the `:api` pipeline only defines `plug :accepts, ~w(json)`.
+Currently, the `:api` pipeline only defines `plug :accepts, ~w(json)`.

 The router invokes a pipeline on a route defined within a scope.
 If no scope is defined, the router will invoke the pipeline on all the routes in the router.
-If from within a nested scope we call `pipe_through/1`, the router will invoke it on the inner scope only.
+If we call `pipe_through/1` from within a nested scope, the router will invoke it on the inner scope only.

-That's quite a few words bunched up together, so let's take a closer look at some examples to untangle their meaning and clarify things.
+Those are a lot of words bunched up together.
+Let's take a look at some examples to untangle their meaning.

 Here's another look at the router from a newly generated Phoenix application, this time with the api scope uncommented back in and a route added.